 Legal assistance in asbestos exposure cases for former Keene Corporation employees and family members

 Up until the 80s, asbestos was used in many industries, consequently exposing millions of workers to serious health issues.
 If you have been diagnosed with an asbestos-related disease after handling asbestos or products containing it, you may be eligible to file a claim.
 You will need to initiate the legal process as soon as possible, as these claims usually have a statute of limitations.

 Our legal team will evaluate your case and check whether or not you are eligible for filing a claim.
 We will handle all the paperwork necessary in order to ensure you receive the maximum compensation.
 In over 20 years of working with asbestos cases, we have been successful in recovering compensation of over $1.4 billion for asbestos victims and we work our hardest to ensure that our clients receive the rightful amount.
 Contact us for any further information you might need regarding the process and we will gladly help you.

-Manufactured asbestos products at Keene Corporation
+Asbestos products workers at Keene Corporation would manufacture or encounter